anyoung/acasperelle/README.md

-# casperelle
+# acasperelle
-Matlab/Simulink library extensions developed on the CASPER toolset
+A Matlab/Simulink library of extensions developed on the CASPER toolset